Swirl AI and the New Era of Car Sales

 What does all that money get those dealerships and large dealership groups?
 There’s certainly traffic, but are they buyers?
 Most industry benchmarks say between 2 percent and 5 percent submit a form or chat with an automated chatbot on a dealership’s website.

-I've worked for years to get high traffic numbers for a third-party website, and with great success.
-The truth is, they don’t know how to monetize that audience and frequently cannibalize their own audiences and client profit with ineffective, poorly planned, and clunky tools.
+I spent years getting high traffic numbers for a third-party website, and with great success.
+The truth is, they didn’t know how to monetize that audience and would frequently cannibalize their own audiences and client profit with ineffective, poorly planned, and clunky tools.

 New Role of AI

 Enter AI.
 New AI tools are already being implemented in the dealer sales arena.
-Specifically, Swirl AI applies an agentic AI strategy to streamline the dealer sales process.
-The key thing about AI is that it can replace bad digital tools and enhance good consumer experiences at the same time.
+Specifically, Swirl AI employs an agentic approach to streamline the dealer sales process.
+The key thing about Swirl is that it can replace bad digital tools while enhancing good consumer experiences.
 By putting consumers first, AI tools will enhance an already good experience.
 That’s where Swirl AI comes in.

 Swirl AI has an AI sales experience already in place in the U.A.E. with brands like BYD and Toyota.
 McKinsey & Company, a premier global management consulting firm that advises top corporations, governments, and organizations on strategy, operations, and technology, estimates that agentic AI, like Swirl, could unlock $300 to $400 billion in annual value across the automotive sector alone by 2030.